In July / August we made a three week trip through the south of France. During our 4'000km tour we discovered the Ardèche,

 For the first nights we chose beautiful campgrounds to get used to the camping

-resources (power and water supply, waste management).
-After some days we had something like routine: Get fresh baguettes in the morning, go walk the dog, get the vehicle ready to go, get fresh
+onboard resources (power and water supply, waste management).
+After some days we had something like routine: Get fresh baguettes in the morning, go walk the dog, get the vehicle ready to go,

-water and drain waste water.
-Afterwards we do sightseeing and then use the late afternoon to find a
+get fresh water and drain waste water.
+Afterwards we do sightseeing and then use the late afternoon

 Below, we summarise our impressions what we liked driving the Sprinter and what we will realize also in our Benny.